Littlehampton libels: Aftermath and legacy

-According to Cockayne, Rose was a changed person after her ordeal.
+According to Cockayne, Gooding was a changed person after her ordeal.
 She suffered from insomnia and was "unable to pick up the thread of her life".
 Even after Swan's conviction Gooding continued to encounter hostility and was marginalised by the community.
 The Goodings moved house away from Western Road and into the centre of Littlehampton; Bill died there in 1947, aged sixty-eight.
-Rose lived until December 1968, when she died at her daughter's home in East Dean, a village near Eastbourne, East Sussex.
+Gooding lived until December 1968, when she died at her daughter's home in East Dean, a village near Eastbourne, East Sussex.
 Swan died in a council-run residential home—a former workhouse—in March 1959, at the age of sixty-eight.

-In August 1975 many of the houses on Western Road—including numbers 45, 47 and 49—were designated Grade II listed buildings, providing the properties with protection from unauthorised demolition or unsympathetic modification.
+In August 1975 many of the houses on Western Road—including 47 and 49—were designated Grade II listed buildings, providing the properties with protection from unauthorised demolition or unsympathetic modification.
+No. 45 was not included in the listing, but is listed locally.

 The film Wicked Little Letters was released in 2023.
 Based on the events of Littlehampton, the film stars Olivia Colman as Swan and Jessie Buckley as Gooding.
 In 2024 it was reported that a similar case of anonymously sent offensive or obscene letters was experienced by some residents of Shiptonthorpe, East Yorkshire; parallels were drawn with the events in Littlehampton.
 In Shiptonthorpe, the letters were sent over a period of two years.